Message submission agent: Benefits

 Separation of the MTA and MSA functions produces several benefits.

-One benefit is that an MSA, since it is interacting directly with the author's MUA, can correct minor errors in a message's format (such as a missing Date, Message-ID, To fields, or an address with a missing domain name) and/or immediately report an error to the author so that it can be corrected before it is sent to any of the recipients.
+One benefit is that an MSA, since it is interacting directly with the author's MUA, can correct minor errors in a message format (such as a missing Date, Message-ID, To fields, or an address with a missing domain name) and/or immediately report an error to the author so that it can be corrected before it is sent to any of the recipients.
 An MTA accepting a message from another site cannot reliably make those kinds of corrections, and any error reports generated by such an MTA will reach the author (if at all) only after the message has already been sent.

 One more benefit is that with a dedicated port number, 587, it is always possible for users to connect to their domain to submit new mail.
 To combat spam (including spam being sent unwittingly by a victim of a botnet) many ISPs and institutional networks restrict the ability to connect to remote MTAs on port 25.
 The accessibility of an MSA on port 587 enables nomadic users (for example, those working on a laptop) to continue to send mail via their preferred submission servers even from within others' networks.
 Using a specific submission server is a requirement when sender policies or signing practices are enforced.